Don’t Stereotype Yourself

 Stereotypes are mental shortcuts.
 Sometimes they are useful.
-But when we rely on wrong or negative beliefs and attitudes to fill in our picture of aging there are going to be consequences.
-We, all of us, become blind to age discrimination.
-As a culture, we have a tendency—even as older adults—to identify against older age.
-We want to be forever young.
-But a Us vs. Them perspective positions older people as a separate social group, distinctly set off from “the rest of us.”
-We avoid the underlying truth: everyone of us is aging.
+But when we rely on wrong or negative beliefs to fill in our picture of aging, there are going to be consequences.
+For starters, we start to think in categories: old vs. young, us vs. them.
+No matter our age, we see “older people” as a separate social group, distinctly set off from “the rest of us.”
+We conveniently overlook the fact that each of us is aging.

 Five Stereotypes of Aging